 Wait until the co-sim finish and verify the result.

-About S-Function block of peripherals, there are some sample S-Function blocks (Port, ADC, RS-CANFD, RLIN3n, TAUD) included in “etvpf_lib.slx” filewhich provided by Renesas Electronics, user can use these available S-Function blocks.
+About S-Function block of peripherals (hereafter referrerd to as peripheral block), there are Port, ADC, RS-CANFD, RLIN3n, TAUD blocks included in “etvpf_lib.slx” file.

-ET-VPF will support generate a SPILS environment and verify algorithms automatically.
+ET-VPF will support generate a vHILS environment and verify algorithms automatically.
 But the settings of peripherals are dependent on each use case.
-Therefore, ET-VPF also support user do it by manual: during generation of SPILS environment, user can configure settings, generate source code for peripherals (Port, ADC, RLIN3n, TAUD) easier, more detail via SC.
+Therefore, ET-VPF also support user do it by manual: during generation of vHILS environment, user can configure settings, generate source code for peripherals (Port, ADC, RLIN3n, TAUD) easier, more detail via Smart Configurator (hereafter referrerd to as SC).
 To do this step, user can refer to section 3.3.3.1 Generating the peripherals’ source code by SC.

-The following table shows the list of usable blocks (the blocks that can be placed in the same layer as the measurement target block)
+The following table shows the list of the blocks that can be placed in the same layer as the measurement target block (hereafter referrerd to as usable blocks).

 Table 3-1 List of usable blocks